astamm/roahd/README.md

 ## Robust methods for functional data analysis

-A part of the package is specifically devoted to the computation of depths and other statistical indexes for functional data:
+A part of the package is specifically devoted to the computation of depths and other statistical indices for functional data:

-  - Band Dephts and Modified Band Depths,
+  - Band depths and modified band depths,
   - Modified band depths for multivariate functional data,
-  - Epigraph and Hypograph indexes,
+  - Epigraph and hypograph indexes,
-  - Spearman and Kendall's correlation indexes for functional data.
+  - Spearman and Kendall's correlation indexes for functional data,
-  - Confidence intervals and tests on Spearman's correlation coefficients for univariate andmultivariate functional data.
+  - Confidence intervals and tests on Spearman's correlation coefficients for univariate and multivariate functional data.

-These also are the core of the visualization/robustification tools like functional boxplot (`fbplot`) and outliergram (`outliergram`), allowing the visualization and identification of amplitude/shape outliers.
+These also are the core of the visualization/robustification tools like functional boxplot (`fbplot`) and outliergram (`outliergram`), allowing the visualization and identification of amplitude and shape outliers.

 Thanks to the functions for the simulation of synthetic functional datasets, both `fbplot` and `outliergram` procedures can be auto-tuned to the dataset